-Integrated IT Platform for Service Based Business Models for OEMs (SBBM)
+Integrated IT Platform for Service-Based Business Models for OEMs (SBBM) - Research and Development

 With this research project, Signifikant will cooperate with KTH Royal Institute of Technology to bring forward the next generation of aftermarket IT support.
 The research and development project is partly funded by the Swedish government institution Vinnova.
 The aim is to support OEMs transforming into a service-based business model through creating “google analytics” for manufacturing products.

 The Royal Institute of Technology will contribute with research capability.
 We are very happy to receive this acknowledgment of our ideas of the future of the manufacturing industry and its aftermarket, says Mattias Löfstrand, CEO of Signifikant.
 The Royal Institute of Technology in Stockholm is the largest and oldest technical university in Sweden.
 The Department of Industrial Production will provide research capability in forming the core of the solution.

 – “This project is a success of our thoughts and ideas to shaping the future of the manufacturing industry”, says Amir Rashid, Ph.D., KTH Royal Institute of Technology.

-The project started in the fall 2014 and was completed in 2016.
+The project started in the fall of 2014 and was completed in 2016.

 For more information please contact Mattias Löfstrand (firstname.lastname@example.org)

-The purpose of this project was to develop and verify an IT-platform to support manufacturing industry in transition from conventional business model (i.e., product sales) to the emerging service based business model, where OEMs offer their products as a part of an extended service.
-The project delivered a complete IT-platform supporting medium sized export industries to be more competitive and innovative in their service offerings, helping them to deliver their products as services.
+The purpose of this project was to develop and verify an IT platform to support the manufacturing industry in transition from a conventional business model (i.e., product sales), to the emerging service-based business model, where OEMs offer their products as a part of extended service.
+The project delivered a complete IT platform supporting medium-sized export industries to be more competitive and innovative in their service offerings, helping them to deliver their products as services.

-The project involved four parties; Signifikant for the IT platform, KTH for research, PDS Vision UK for cloud support and Gorenje for real case testing.
-Product development approach used was based on best practices for software development.
+The project involved four parties; Signifikant for the IT platform, KTH for research, PDS Vision UK for cloud support, and Gorenje for real case testing.
+The product development approach used was based on best practices for software development.
 This incorporated lean (and agile) software development with a cross-functional team of experienced developers, and adaptive planning.

 Resource Efficient Circular Product Service Systems (ReCiPSS)